bmaclean/airport-currency-exchange/README.md

 # Airport Currency Exchange

 ### About Airport Currency Exchange
-About Airport Currency Exchange is an application for managing a currency exchange office.
+Airport Currency Exchange is an application for managing a currency exchange office.
 It provides an interface to buy/sell foreign currencies, and allows the administrator to configure the following settings:

 - **Refresh Rate** - The rate (in seconds) at which the currency data should be updated.
 - **Buy/Sell Rate Margin** - The margin applied to the listed buy/sell rates of the exchange.